The Danube River: A Short Guide

-“Cruising on the Danube can be as exhilarating as biking alongside the river to exploring the fairy tale towns across the border of Austria.
+“Cruising on the Danube can be exhilarating from biking alongside the river to exploring the fairy tale towns across the border of Austria.
 Shop for river rock jewelry or do a wine tasting before 10 in the morning.
 Perhaps you are interested in a concert in Vienna or walking in the steps of the Sound of Music.
-An Eastern Europe river cruise has something for you,” — Teresa Sawejka, vacation travel consultant, Fox World Travel
+An Eastern Europe river cruise has something for you,” — Teresa Sawejka, vacation travel consultant.

 With the Danube passing through 10 different countries, more than any river in the world, there is always something new to see.
 From its start in Germany, the Danube then makes its way through Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria, Moldova and Ukraine.
 With so many countries to stop in, there is always a new culture to experience.

 No matter how you travel down the Danube, you are bound to stop in some famous and not-so-famous cities.
-On the larger side, you can see the city of Budapest that is separated into “Buda” and “Pest” by the Danube.
+On the larger side, you can visit the city of Budapest that was once separated into the cities of Buda and Pest by the Danube.
 Head north from there and you will enter cities such as Bratislava, Vienna and Passau.
 Being a large shipping route supporting multiple economies, there are many other cities to see along the way, all with their own charm and unique experiences.

 With so much land covered, the Danube has plenty of different marine and land life to experience along the way.
 See one of Europe’s most celebrated birds, the European Kingfisher along with wildlife such as pelicans, beavers and turtles.
 If fishing is your thing, try a fishing trip through a tour company in Budapest.
 If you’re lucky, you might find a Danube Sturgeon.

-On the upper end of the Danube, the river is occasionally reduced to a mere trickle!
+On the upper end of the Danube, the river occasionally reduces to a mere trickle!
 This is because of an intricate limestone cave system that lies underneath.
-Don’t worry though, the water finds its way back…eight miles downstream.
+Don’t worry though, the water finds its way back eight miles downstream.
 If you listen closely, you can even hear the water being sucked underground into the caverns.
 Visit the Danube Sinkhole if you want to see the magic for yourself.

 These are just a few of the exciting facts about the Danube.
 The best way to find out more is to experience this majestic river for yourself.
-If you’re interested in visiting the Danube, contact a travel agent to learn about the wide variety of Danube trips we offer.
+If you’re interested in sailing the Danube, contact a vacation travel consultant to learn about the wide variety of trips we offer.